Major Car Battery Brands Ranked Worst To Best

 1. Optima

-Optima Batteries use several unique design choices that move them to the top of our list.
+The best car battery on our list, Optima Batteries use several unique design choices that move them to our number one spot.
 Their six-pack design and spiral-wound cells are used in both the lead based and AGM versions of their batteries, leading to an instantly recognizable and wholly unique battery in a world of heavy plastic boxes.
 They aren't inexpensive –- the most affordable option for a 1996 Ford Ranger is $250 -– but they're reliable, trusted, and have a good warranty backing the product.

 Optima currently has a couple of different lines of car batteries, each with its own focus.
 The RedTop is a great option for most vehicles, while YellowTop AGMs are great for newer vehicles with lots of electronic accessories.
 They're available at most auto parts stores and on Amazon, although forums warn that warranties may not be honored on batteries purchased from Amazon.